 Some form of Marriage Preparation is required in order to be married in an Episcopal Church.
-Our priest offers marriage preparation using a format called ‘Prepare/Enrich’ which can be learned about online and takes place in a series of meetings.
 Marriage preparation by any other person must be pre-approved by our Rector.

-In order to be married in The Episcopal Church you must also meet one of the following criteria:
+In order to be married in The Episcopal Church you should also meet one of the following criteria:

 - At least one party must be a member in good standing of Saint Paul’s by-the-Sea.
 A ‘member in good standing’ is defined as someone who is known to the clergy and wardens, exhibits regular attendance in worship, and maintains a monetary gift or pledge of record.

 - The couple are residents of the Ocean City area, are baptized Christians (or are willing to become so), and are willing to attend worship at Saint Paul’s by-the-Sea while preparing for their marriage.